npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 # Part 4 -- from mutable Beans to unrepresentable illegal states

+## Before people arrive

+On flip chart sheets:
+- Draw the logical diagram of the scenario
+- Draw the state machine and class hierarchy diagrams.

+Conceal them for use later.

 ## Before we start

 - Ask audience about experience level with Kotlin and Java.